 Extreme Hard and Machined Roadbase:

-Yes, we have designed the GroundGrabba Pro and GroundGrabba Pro II's with a 19mm hex head so that you can use a socket driver set or lug wrench, which in our opinion is pretty clever as wheel braces are a popular tool for campers and 4x4's to carry.
+Yes, we have designed the GroundGrabba Pro and GroundGrabba Pro II's with a hex head so that you can use a socket driver set or wheel brace, which in our opinion is pretty clever as wheel braces are a popular tool for campers and 4x4's to carry.
 HOWEVER, it’s much easier to use a good quality 18v minimum cordless drill or cordless torque wrench/ rattle gun!
-We have tested our Pro series to over 200Ft lb of torque.

 THIS IS A VERY IMPORTANT QUESTION